Slim pickings: Cold Hollow puts the brakes on wholesale cider sales

-WATERBURY CENTER — Cold Hollow Cider Mill whose jugs of apple cider are ubiquitous from Costco to corner markets across the region announced Friday that it is suspending its wholesale cider sales immediately and indefinitely.
+Cold Hollow Cider Mill, whose jugs of apple cider are ubiquitous from Costco to corner markets across the region, announced last week that it is suspending its wholesale cider sales immediately and indefinitely.

-The mill is being forced to make this decision for the first time in 45 years, company owners Paul and Gayle Brown said in a news release.
-The reason is the continuing and growing supply-chain obstacles plaguing many industries since the start of the COVID-19 pandemic.
+The mill is being forced to make this decision for the first time in 45 years, company owners Paul and Gayle Brown said in a press release Oct.
+1. The reason is the continuing and growing supply-chain obstacles plaguing many industries since the start of the COVID-19 pandemic.
 “We can’t get jars for cider jelly.
 We can’t get sweatshirts.
 Now we can’t get apples,” Paul Brown said in an interview in between customers at the mill’s busy retail store on Route 100.

 “Extraordinary circumstances never before seen in the apple business are driving the decision,” the company statement said.